Markusgp/DISYS_Miniproject3/README.md

 HOW-TO:

 -Create at least 3 terminals
--In the client, replicationService & view folders - run their respective main.go classes simultaneously with the go run main.go command - you can run several clients.
+-In the client, replicationService & view folders - run their respective main.go classes simultaneously with the go run main.go command.

 -Once each of the files are running, you can head to the client/main.go terminal.
 Here you can make API calls to the server.